Emergency School Closings

 In the event of an emergency requiring that parent/guardians have immediate contact with their child, parents/guardians should either call or go to the office to explain the circumstances of the emergency, and request that their student be called to the office to meet and/or talk with them (key problems, pick up arrangements etc. are not considered emergencies and a message can be left for the student).

 Students will not have access to their personal cell phones during the school day.
-If you get a call from your child during the day on their cell phone they are not following the school rule regarding turning cell phones into to teachers upon arrival at school.
+If you get a call from your child during the day on their cell phone they are not following the school rule regarding turning cell phones into to teachers upon arrival at school and in the case of middle school putting cell phones in their school locker on off.

 Students will not be excused from their class to call parents/guardians during the day unless there is a notified emergency through the school office.

 Students are not allowed to access social media in school such as Facebook, Snapchat, Tik Tok, or Instagram.
 According to Facebook and other social media sources students must be at least 13 years of age before being able to set up a Facebook account.
 Please be aware if your child has inappropriately set up any such social media accounts.
-Social Media bullying and/or harassment that becomes an issue at school between students will be regarded in the same way as any other school bullying and/or harassment issue.
+Social Media bullying and/or harassment that becomes an issue at school between students will be handled in the same way as any other school bullying and/or hassment issue along with detailed follow up with the parents regarding appropriate social media use outside of school.